 - Values and beliefs

 This segmentation is what makes customers who they are.
-But who they are can be influenced by other factors, such as where they are.
+But who they are can be heavily influenced by where they are.

-Geographic market segmentation is the “where” segment of your market.
-In this type, customers are segmented based on their geographic location.
-These people will live in the same city or state — perhaps even in the same zip code — and are likely to have similar attitudes, needs, and cultural preferences based on their geography.
+Geographic segmentation defines the “where” segment of your market.
+In this method, customers are segmented based on their physical location, assuming that regional proximity leads to similar attitudes, needs, and cultural preferences.

 Companies generally separate geographic segments by: